-During the filming of this movie, Sam Peckinpah was so obnoxious and abusive towards his actors that Charlton Heston physically threatened the director with a sabre.
+During filming, Sam Peckinpah was so obnoxious and abusive towards his actors that Charlton Heston actually threatened the director with a saber.
 Heston later remarked that this was the only time he had ever threatened anybody on a movie set.

 Woody Strode was considered for the part that went to Brock Peters.
 Strode was part Native American and he wrote in his memoirs that he didn't get the part because he was told by Sam Peckinpah that he looked too much "like a half-breed" to play the part.

 Sam Peckinpah had been pitching a movie about Lieutenant Colonel George Armstrong Custer and the Battle of the Little Big Horn, because he thought it was fascinating how Custer became a glorious, immortal American hero after being defeated in battle and killed.
 Nothing ever came of it, but Peckinpah thought the story of "Major Dundee" to be similar enough, and took this job instead.

 According to both Paul Seydor's book "Peckinpah: The Western Films, A Reconsideration" and David Weddle's book "If They Move, Kill 'Em", this film was originally budgeted at 4.5 million dollars, and scheduled for 75 days of principal photography, which was appropriate for a road-show release.
 But only two days before Sam Peckinpah, his cast and crew were to start filming in Mexico, a change in the top brass at Columbia occurred, and the new regime cut the budget down by 1.5 million dollars, and the schedule down by 15 days, making it a standard western release.
 As could be expected, Peckinpah considered this an act of extreme betrayal.